Message from the Dean

 In the last two years, we have made important adjustments in our PhD training areas that are already having a major impact on the choices current graduate students as well as our pool of applicants.

-Graduate training is available in eight Training Areas:
+Graduate training is available in nine Training Areas:

 - Cancer Biology (CAB)